Prices from £15.00

 -

-If you’re looking for an alternative to Gedarel, ZAVA offer other types of contraception that you can use instead and are just as effective.
+If you’re looking for an alternative to Gedarel combined pill, ZAVA can prescribe other contraceptive pills that you can use instead that are just as effective.
+This includes:

 - other combined contraceptive pills, such as Lucette